attila-lendvai/maru/README.md

 ## New abstraction: *module*

+**NOTE:** this was unnecessary complexity and it got simplified away.
+First `maru.6` puts symbols back into a shared global namespace, and `maru.10` completely eliminates the module abstraction.
+Simple `environment` objects holding values named by global symbols (and possbily delegating to parent envs) are more than enough for us.

 This stage introduces the concept of *modules*.
 They will be built upon by the next stage to hermetically isolate the *host* and the *slave* universes in the bootstrap process.
 Modules can be thought of as isolated Maru universes that can peek into each other using the following new primitives:

 - `(eval-in-module form module)`